CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise2.md

 - Task 1: Build a Power Automate flow to validate leave requests

-- Task 2: Create flow to update leave request in Dataverse
+- Task 2: Create a flow to update leave requests in Dataverse

-- Task 3: Create topic for leave application
+- Task 3: Create a topic for leave application

 ## Task 1: Build a Power Automate flow to validate leave requests